ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-overview.md

 The following steps outline the process:

 1. Go to the {{site.data.keyword.cloud_notm}} portal.
-2. Select the MZR and specify the desired configuration of the Mission Critical Workloads instance.
+2. Select the MZR and specify the configuration of the multizone instance.
 3. Review the price estimate and terms of service, then select to provision the instance.

-The {{site.data.keyword.vmwaresolutions_short}} automation then completes the following:
+The VMware Solutions automation then completes the following tasks:
 1. Orders {{site.data.keyword.cloud_notm}} bare metal servers, {{site.data.keyword.cloud_notm}} networking components (such as VLANs and subnets), storage, software licenses, and support systems.
 2. Deploys vCenter.
 3. Deploys vSAN and NSX.